-Many an experienced hunter has also observed that deer seem to have some innate sixth sense that warns them when a storm is approaching about as far ahead as our modern weather forecasters can predict and thus, they do tend to feed more actively during the couple of days prior to the storm’s arrival just in case the weather does turn out to be severe enough that it prevents them from moving beyond their bedding areas.
+Therefore, they do tend to feed more actively during the couple of days prior to the storm’s arrival.
+They need to play safe in case the weather does turn out to be severe enough that it prevents them from moving beyond their bedding areas.

 Deer Movement During Windy Conditions:

-They are not only able to use the steady breeze to approach their favored food sources from downwind while detecting any predators waiting in ambush, but the slight rustling of the bushes helps to cover the sound of their steps as they travel; thus increasing their level of stealth.
+They are not only able to use the steady breeze to approach their favored food sources from downwind while detecting any predators waiting in ambush.
+The slight rustling of the bushes helps to cover the sound of their steps as they travel; thus increasing their level of stealth.